doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

         return self.headline
 ```

-You start with your admin development by *registering* a model.
+Start with the admin development by *registering* a model.
 Register the models defined above in the `admin.py` file.

 ```python
 from django.contrib import admin